dkorpel/tictac/README.md

 ```

 This results in a smaller executable and shorter waiting times for the A.I.
-It requires the [LDC](https://github.com/ldc-developers/ldc/) compiler to be installed, and on Windows it requires the Microsoft Linker which can be installed from [Visual Studio](https://visualstudio.microsoft.com/) with the 'toolchain Visual C++' component.
+It requires the [LDC](https://github.com/ldc-developers/ldc/) compiler to be installed, and on Windows it requires the Microsoft Linker which can be installed by installing [Visual Studio](https://visualstudio.microsoft.com/) with and adding the 'toolchain Visual C++' component.

 There's no WebAssembly target for dub currently, so for wasm, use the included build script:
 ```